AkiraXD0712/Hadoop_Spark_Kafka_Installation_Windows/README.md

 2. Install SBT and set `SBT_HOME` as an environment variable with value as `C:\sbt`.
 3. Extract `spark-2.3.0-bin-hadoop2.7.tgz` under `C:` and rename it to spark.
 4. Set `SPARK_HOME: C:\spark` and add `%SPARK_HOME%\bin` in PATH variable in environment variables.
+## Run
-5. Run command: `spark-shell`
+1. Run command: `spark-shell`
-6. Open http://localhost:4040/ in a browser to see the SparkContext web UI.
+2. Open http://localhost:4040/ in a browser to see the SparkContext web UI.
 # Install Pyspark in Anaconda
 ## Prepare
 1. Install anaconda